Allwings1/MLF_Project/README.md

     <img src='pics/+1sum.png' width='650'/>
 </div>

+### 4. More feature mining...

+Here, we consider difference and volatility.

+* Method 1.
+Consider volotility of the difference by each product.

+* Method 2.
+Calculate the total volume of all transactions in a month firstly, and then consider the volatility of these volumes.

 ## Descriptive Statistics and Correlation Analysis

 * After data processing, we once again emphasize that this data is seriously imbalance.
 As we can see from the graph of the kernel function, basically all the data is piled up at 0.